saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 **Socket Command: set_trigger**

 This command lets you configure the trigger.
-The command must be sent with the same number of parameters as there are available digital channels for your logic analyzer model.
-For example, Logic 8 will require exactly 8 parameters to be present, while Logic Pro 16 will require exactly 16 parameters to be present.
-Blank parameters are to be used for channels that will not contain any trigger configurations.
+The command must be sent with the same number of parameters as there are active digital channels (analog channels are ignored).
+For example, if you currently have 6 active digital channels enabled, then the command will require 6 parameters to be present.
+Blank parameters are to be used for active channels that will not contain any trigger configurations.
 Also, if the trigger type is `negpulse` or `pospulse`, then the minimum and maximum pulse widths should be included immediately after the trigger type.
 Only a minimum pulse width is required though.
 If no maximum pulse width is specified, then any pulse longer than the specified minimum will be a valid trigger condition.

 Parameter value options: